nilsojc/azure-log-dashboard/README.md

 3. **Enable Log Analytics**

-  1. In the Azure Portal, search for Log Analytics Workspaces.
+  I. In the Azure Portal, search for Log Analytics Workspaces.

-2. Click Create and provide the following:
+II.
+Click Create and provide the following:

-    3. Name: Enter a name (e.g., MyLogAnalyticsWorkspace).
+     Name: Enter a name (e.g., MyLogAnalyticsWorkspace).
-    4. Region: Select the same region as your VM.
+     Region: Select the same region as your VM.
-    5. Resource Group: Choose the resource group of your VM.
+     Resource Group: Choose the resource group of your VM.

 After creation, navigate to the workspace and note its Workspace ID and Key.